| STEVE MCCORMICK talks about "Lowlights and Footnotes" (Independent) Writing and recording an album at home with no assistance, other than

 over six months during this period.
 Finally, though, the album was completed

+and mastered in September 2008.
 As a solo artist without management or record company support, I soon realised that, to take this business seriously, I had a lot of work to do: write the songs; record them; mix them; design and maintain a website; design layouts for the album artwork; promotional work, etc. I also sang, played acoustic and electric guitars, banjo, mandolin, lap steel and bass guitar.
 The drums were programmed in EZ Drummer and are, I feel, indistinguishable from a real drummer.
 The only things I didn't do during the recording of 'Lowlights and Footnotes' were play pedal steel and mastering.
 The former was taken care of by a friend, Dave Midgley, a former semi-pro with a wealth of experience touring Europe, etc.; for the latter, I turned to Simon Heyworth, of Super Audio Mastering, a man with the experience of co-producing Mike Oldfield's 'Tubular Bells' and handling the mastering for a diverse range of artists including George Harrison and Nick Drake.
-ANOTHER ENGLISH COWBOY
+ANOTHER ENGLISH COWBOY This song was mostly inspired by a night spent in a country and western

 club in Glasgow, where I first experienced the peculiar phenomenon of grown men